MEDICAL VOICEOVER

 NO?

 It’s the longest word in most English dictionaries.
 But like many medical words it comes from Ancient Greek.
 Along with Latin, these so called “dead languages” are very much alive and kicking in medical voiceover narration.
 In fact, did you know that almost three quarters of medical terminology derives from Ancient Greek or Latin?
+And did you know that I studied both these languages, which gives me a real head start?

 So if you’re casting for a project or explainer video, particularly one that is aimed at specialists in their field, you need someone who knows what they’re talking about.
-Have a listen to the demo below.
+Have a listen to the demos below.